ci-for-research/example-python-monte-carlo-pi/README.rst

 Azure pipelines
 ***************
-If you want to use the `Azure pipelines <https://azure.microsoft.com/en-us/services/devops/pipelines/>`_ Have a look at `Tania Allard's great tutorial <https://github.com/trallard/ci-research>`_.
+If you want to use `Azure pipelines, <https://azure.microsoft.com/en-us/services/devops/pipelines/>`_ have a look at `Tania Allard's great tutorial <https://github.com/trallard/ci-research>`_.

 ##################################
 🚀 Running on your own infrascture
 ##################################
-Sometimes you want to have more control over the hardware infrascture, compilers, etc. when performing continuous integration. *GitHub Actions* and *GitLab CI/CD* allow you to set up your infrascture, the following links contains a guide to help you to run a **CI** workflow on your own infrascture:
+Sometimes you want to have more control over the hardware infrascture, compilers, etc. when performing continuous integration. *GitHub Actions* and *GitLab CI/CD* allow you to set up your infrascture.
+The following links contains a guide to help you run a **CI** workflow on your own infrascture:

 - `GitLab CI/CD self-hosted runner <https://github.com/NLESC-JCER/gitlab_runner>`_
 - `GitHub Actions self-hosted runnner <https://github.com/NLESC-JCER/linux_actions_runner>`_